MinaArzaghi/MinaArzaghi.github.io/aboutme.md

 ## Teaching and Academic Engagement

 My journey in the world of Data Science extends beyond research and into education.
 Since 2017, I have been fortunate to serve as a lecturer at HEC Montreal.
 I have had the privilege of teaching and developping Data Science and Machine Learning courses to both undergraduate and graduate students.
-Guiding and inspiring the next generation of data scientists has been an incredibly rewarding experience, and I continue to foster a passion for learning and discovery within my students.

 ## Connect with Me